 In the spring of 1992 after the Westgate property had been sold, the St. Thomas congregation relocated to the Manassas UMC campus.
 We were faced with many challenges due to limited space.
 As the sanctuary would not accommodate everyone comfortably, a third worship service was added on Sunday evenings.
 The Manassas parsonage was converted to an Administration Building on the first floor for the staff, and the basement was remodeled for the youth.
 For additional classrooms, two trailers were leased.
 These challenges served to strengthen us as a congregation uniting us in our faith and our vision.

 Our groundbreaking on June 7, 1992 was celebrated with the entire church family pulling the plow, followed by a picnic and festivities.
 The enthusiasm and excitement continued to grow as we watched with anticipation the construction of our new church.
 Our first worship service in the new facility was held on February 27, 1994 with the Service of Consecration the following week on March 6, 1994.
-More than twenty five years after its consecration, Manassas St. Thomas UMC stands today as a shining testimony to those before us who have given faithful service to the glory of God and the fellowship of humankind.
+More than twenty five years after its consecration, St. Thomas UMC in Manassas stands today as a shining testimony to those before us who have given faithful service to the glory of God and the fellowship of humankind.
+(Officially, the Virginia Annual Conference of the UMC approved chaning the name of the church from Manassas St. Thomas UMC to St. Thomas UMC when it gathered in Roanoke for its annual meeting in June 2012.)